integrated-land-simulator/model_description/descript/matsiro.md

 $$
 D(2)=D_{1}
 $$
 The thicknesses of the other layers (k=3, 4, 5, 6) are calculated based on the ratio of the remaining thickness of the water column.
 The ratio ($S(k)$) of layer 3 to 6 are 0.1, 0.1.
 0.2, and 0.6, respectively.
-Therefore, using $h$ to represent the total depth of the water column, and the thickness of the remaining water column ($h’$) excluding the top layer is presented by:
+Therefore, using $h$ to represent the total depth of the water column, and the thickness of the remaining water column ($h'$) excluding the top layer is presented by:
 $$
 h'=h-D_{1}
 $$